Girton College, Cambridge: Chapel

-In the original statement of aims and scope for the 'Proposed College for Women' in 1867, it was announced that religious services and instruction would be in accordance with the principles of the Church of England, but where conscientious objections were entertained, attendance would not be necessary.
+In the original statement of aims and scope for the "Proposed College for Women" in 1867, it was announced that religious services and instruction would be in accordance with the principles of the Church of England, but where conscientious objections were entertained, attendance would not be necessary.
 A modified version of this statement appears in the modern college statutes, where it reads that "services in the Chapel shall normally be held in accordance with the practice of the Church of England, but other religious services may also be held there."
 At the outset, Chapel was used for morning prayers, usually said by the Mistress, and for Sunday services, taken by clergy of various denominations.
-Today, at least two services are held on a weekly basis: Evensong on Sunday at 5:30pm, and Compline on Tuesday at 10pm.
+Today, at least two services are held on a weekly basis: Evensong on Sunday at 5:30pm, and Compline on Tuesday at 9:10pm.
 They are organised by the college's part-time chaplain, who is assisted by student chapel wardens.
 The Mistress holds general responsibility in regard to services in the chapel, which she partly delegates to the Chapel Committee.
-The current Chaplain is the Reverend Dr Malcolm Guite, a poet and singer-songwriter, who is also a bye-fellow at Girton.
+The current Chaplain is the Rev. Dr Tim Boniface, who is also a bye-fellow at Girton, and a jazz musician.

 Gardens

 When the land was bought, trees were planted on bare land.
 Today, the gardens of Girton are large compared to those of other Cambridge colleges.
 They became a preoccupation for the college in 1875 when Miss Davies handed over the responsibility for developing the gardens to Miss Bernard.
 A pond, which originated from excavations for the construction of the Stanley library and the Orchard Wing, dates from 1884.
 A 1983 report of the college ornithologists' society found sixty species of birds, and a moth report from 1986 recorded over 100 species.
 The Fellows' garden was redesigned in 1992 and hosts a green theatre.
-Outdoor plays are no longer performed in the Fellows' garden because of noise from the A14.
 A rare breed of black squirrels can sometimes be seen in Girton.